 The new central plant and parking garage are part of the St. Luke’s Master Plan.
 Following a multiyear planning and engagement process, the Master Plan was approved by the Boise City Council and adopted into the City of Boise’s Blueprint Boise comprehensive plan in 2015.

-Layton Construction is serving as the general contractor.
+Layton Construction served as the general contractor.

 To enable the construction of the central plant and parking garage, St. Luke’s worked with a local development company and the preservation community, including the Idaho State Historical Society and Preservation Idaho to identify and relocate historic houses in the area.
-The houses will be restored to their original intent as residences in various Boise neighborhoods.
+Many houses will be restored to their original intent as residences in various Boise neighborhoods.